bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define and increment next, current images." />
 </p>

-Let's go ahead and add this to our script.
+Let&apos;s go ahead and add this to our script.
 Document.getElementById.
-That's going to go in here and look for this link here that has the ID of next.
-It's going to go into our document link for that.
+That&apos;s going to go in here and look for this link here that has the ID of next.
+It&apos;s going to go into our document link for that.
 Onclick equals nextPhoto;.
-Then down here we're going to make a function called nextPhoto.
+Then down here we&apos;re going to make a function called nextPhoto.
 Notice that if we look at this image tag here, it has an ID that has a value set to myimage.
-That's what we want to get.
+That&apos;s what we want to get.
 We want to change the source attribute on that image, if this button has been clicked.
 Also, we want to take currentImage here and increment it.
-I'm going to say currentImage++.
-Now I'm going to come in here.
-I'm going to say, I need to go document.getElementById.
+I&apos;m going to say currentImage++.
+Now I&apos;m going to come in here.
+I&apos;m going to say, I need to go document.getElementById.
 What ID do I want?
 I want myimage up here.
 I want to set its dot source SRC equal to myimages, that array currentImage.
 That will go into this array here and find currentImage.
 Now, the first time I click that link, currentImage is going to get incremented to one.
-It will come in here, that's zero, this is one.
-So it says, that's image2.jpg.
-This is going to be image2.jpg and I'm assigning that to this source attribute up here the source.
-Instead of saying image1.jpg, it's going to say image2.jpg.
-Let's save that and see if that works.
+It will come in here, that&apos;s zero, this is one.
+So it says, that&apos;s image2.jpg.
+This is going to be image2.jpg and I&apos;m assigning that to this source attribute up here the source.
+Instead of saying image1.jpg, it&apos;s going to say image2.jpg.
+Let&apos;s save that and see if that works.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 517. next image (284) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">